ryansalandy/foodtruck-rewards-client/README.md

 # Foodtruck rewards
-This is a simple aplication to track Foodtruck reward programs.
-Where user can create a reward, read status of a reward, update the reward, and delete reward.
+This is a simple aplication to track Foodtruck digital rewards.
+A user can create a reward, read value of a reward, update the reward, and delete the reward.

-Foodtruck Reward contain the following technologies:
+Foodtruck Rewards contain the following technologies:

 MERN Stack
 * Mongo DB